axdemelas/laracy/README.md

 Handy CLI for working with legacy Laravel projects.

-> This is an experimental repository that abstracts [Docker Compose](https://docs.docker.com/compose/) containers for older versions of Laravel where [Sail](https://laravel.com/docs/11.x) is not available.

 ## Why?

 Suppose you want to contribute to a Laravel project that relies on system requirements that don't match with your local environment (e.g., Laravel <= 8.x).